OpenEvalProject/evals/manuscripts/elife-44288/v2/manuscript.md

 ![Figure 1.](https://cdn.elifesciences.org/articles/44288/elife-44288-fig1-v2.jpg)

-**Figure 1.:** MCL1-amplified NSCLC lines are resistant to treatment with CDK9i or MCL1i.(A) Schematic illustrating the mechanism of action of CDK9 and MCL1 inhibitors.
+**Figure 1.:** (A) Schematic illustrating the mechanism of action of CDK9 and MCL1 inhibitors.
 The CDK9 inhibitor (CDK9i) inhibits transcription elongation, thus mRNAs with short half-lives such as MCL1 are highly susceptible to acute CDK9 inhibition.
 The MCL1 inhibitor (MCL1i) is a BH3-mimetic that binds directly to MCL1.
 (B) Graphical representation of a panel of cell lines depicting their MCL1 copy number, their ratio of MCL1:Bcl-xL protein and whether they are sensitive to the drug treatment indicated.
 EC50 values plotted for a 6 hr CDK9i treatment (top graph) derived from Caspase-Glo 3/7 assays.
 GI50 values plotted for a 24 hr MCL1i treatment (bottom graph) using CellTiter-Glo.
 Maroon circles indicate cell lines resistant to drug despite being MCL1-amplified.
 Highlighted in bright red is a resistant cell line (LK2) used for further study in this report and a sensitive cell line (H23) is shown in gray.
 (C) Dose response curves of LK2 and H23 treated with CDK9i (top) and MCL1i (bottom).
 Caspase activation was measured at 6 hr post drug treatment at the indicated concentrations by CaspaseGlo 3/7 and normalized to a positive control containing inhibitors of MCL1, BCL2 and Bcl-xL.
 (D) Cell viability curves of the resistant LK2 and sensitive H23 lines 24 hr following drug treatment with CDK9i (top) or MCL1 (bottom) at increasing concentrations as indicated.
 Viability was measured using the Cell Titer Glo assay normalized to a DMSO control.

 Beyond direct inhibitors of the BCL2 family of proteins, inhibitors of cyclin-dependent kinase 9 (CDK9) can indirectly target MCL1.
 CDK9 inhibition restricts transcription elongation thus exploiting all mRNAs and proteins that have short-lived half-lives.
 Due to its short half-life, MCL1 is one of several targets that is particularly susceptible to acute CDK9i treatment, and other (proto-)oncogenes such as MYC are also CDK9i targets (Figure 1A) (Akgul et al., 2000; Gregory et al., 2015; Huang et al., 2014a; Lemke et al., 2014).
 Although CDK9 inhibition suppresses MCL1 expression, it does not affect levels of other anti-apoptotic proteins such as Bcl-xL, exposing a potential vulnerability in CDK9i treatment such that cancers may already have or develop a mode of resistance.
 Selective CDK9 inhibitors have shown promising results in preclinical murine models; however, they have a limited therapeutic window and must be acutely dosed for clinical applications due to their global effects on transcription (Garcia-Cuellar et al., 2014; Hellvard et al., 2016).
 In order to truly harness the power of CDK9 inhibitors (CDK9i) or MCL1 inhibitors (MCL1i), it is imperative to uncover additional targets that may sensitize cells to these treatments.